 Designed for educators, policy makers, parents, and all stakeholders in K-12 schools, the Reimagining Education Summer Institute will explore the opportunities and challenges of creating and sustaining racially, ethnically and socio-economically integrated schools.
 The institute will feature presentations and panels, interactive workshops, and deep dialogue sessions led by curriculum and pedagogy experts from Teachers College and around the nation.

-In the safe, supportive environment of the institute, you’ll connect with people from all across the country who are committed to integrated schools and classrooms.
-And you’ll come away with strategies, resources, and an action plan uniquely tailored to your school.
+In a supportive environment of the Institute, you will connect with people from across the country and the world who are committed to integrated schools and classrooms.
+And you can come away with strategies and resources for implementation in your local schools and context.

 2017 Video Highlights

 Would recommend the Institute to a friend or colleague

 Were impressed with the quantity and variety of workshops